hoanhan101/hchord/README.md

 - Run `chord_instance.py`.
 Tests are already written with 32 nodes and key space size equals to 16.

 ## ChordServer
+*This version is not working properly yet.
+The alternative version below is working but is implemented in a hacky way.*

 ChordServer implements TCP networking on top of ChordLocal, using RPC.
 We chose to use [zerorpc](http://www.zerorpc.io "zerorpc's Homepage") module for this purpose.